-- 60. The applicant shall submit a Sign Program to be approved by the Planning Commission conforming to the following standards: - a.
+- 57. The applicant shall submit a Sign Program to be approved by the Planning Commission conforming to the following standards: - a.
 All signage for in-line tenants shall be channel letters. - b.
 No sign shall have exposed raceways or conduits. - c.
-All signage shall comply with the Desert Hot Springs Municipal Code - d.
+All signage shall comply with the Desert Hot Springs Municipal Code. - d.
 All signs that are removed shall be painted and patched immediately. - e.
-Neon signs are prohibited. - 61.
+Neon signs are prohibited. - 58.
 All signs shall be Underwriters Laboratories approved or the equivalent.

-Engineering Department
+Engineering

-- 62. Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
+- 59. Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
 Landscape/Hardscape - b.
 Streetlights - c.
-Drainage Basins / Storm Drain Facilities - d.
-Prior to the issuance of a certificate of occupancy. - 63.
-Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex the Community Facilities District No. 2010-1 and the City fee for processing the request, prior to the issuance of an occupancy permit. - 64.
-The Applicant/Developer shall pay the Five Thousand Dollars (\$5,000) cost for the City's consultant to annex to PTAX2 and the City fee for processing the request, prior to the issuance of an occupancy permit. - 65.
-Applicant/Developer shall submit the following items for approval from the Engineering Department: - a.
-Grading Plans with the street address for the lot and/or building foot prints - b.
-Street Plans for Palomar Lane - c.
-Street Lighting Plans - d.
-Composite Utility Plans
+Drainage Basins / Storm Drain Facilities - Prior to the issuance of any permits for construction. - 60.
+Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex to Community Facilities District No. 2010-1 prior to the issuance of any permits for construction of the CUP permanent facilities.